namdy0429/namdy0429.github.io/teaching/swe233-fall2025-project.md

 - **Threats to Validity**: Include a thorough discussion of potential threats to validity and limitations of your proposed evaluation approach.
 Address internal, external, construct, and conclusion validity concerns.

-**Deliverable**: Submit a 6-8 page research plan (excluding references) that includes research questions, detailed evaluation methodology, and validity considerations.
+**Deliverable**: Submit a 1-3 page research plan (excluding references) that includes research questions, detailed evaluation methodology, and validity considerations.

 **Examples:**
 - Any relevant paper we read during the quarter.

 ### Presentation
-**Dates: December 1 & December 3**
+**Dates: December 1 & December 3, Slides due: December 1, 1 AM PST**

 Students will present their final projects to the class, showcasing their intelligent user interface solutions and research plans.

 **Requirements:**

-- **Presentation Length**: 10-12 minutes per presentation with 3-4 minutes for questions and discussion.
+- **Presentation Length**: 7 minutes per presentation with 3 minutes for questions and discussion.

-- **Content Coverage**: Your presentation should cover your problem identification, proposed solution, system design, and evaluation plan.
+- **Content Coverage**: Your presentation should cover a recap of what you presented in your proposal, and how you designed the system and evaluation plan.
 Focus on demonstrating how your intelligent component addresses the identified problem.
+If you chose to implement the prototype, you're highly encouraged to demo your prototype.

 - **Visual Materials**: Include slides that show your system architecture, interface mockups, and key findings from your literature review.
-Visual demonstrations or prototypes are encouraged if available.

 - **Audience Engagement**: Prepare to answer questions about your design choices, technical implementation, and evaluation methodology.

-**Deliverable**: Students must submit presentation slides to Canvas by the deadline (1 AM PST), but are free to update slides for the live presentation.
-Live presentation with supporting slides.
-The order of presentations will be randomly decided.
-No additional written submission required for the presentation component.
+**Deliverable**: The presentation slides and the live presentation.

 ### [Optional] Prototype Implementation
-**No specific deadline - ongoing throughout quarter**
+**Due: December 10, 1 AM PST**

 For students who want to go beyond design and actually implement their intelligent user interface prototype, this optional component provides additional learning opportunities and extra credit.